 Property and equipment are recorded at cost when purchased or at fair value as of the date contributed.
-Depreciation is provided on the straight-line method over the estimated useful lives of the respective assets.
+Depreciation is provided on the straight-line method over the estimated useful lives of the respective assets, which range from five to fifteen years.